 - Good & precise skin care can prevent wrinkles

-What can be done to rejuvenate my lips?
+What can be done to Lip Rejuvenation Treatments?

 Lip rejuvenation goes far beyond dermal fillers.
 Fillers can give more volume to thin lips however in the more mature patient, there are other factors to consider including-

-- Skin quality of the lower lip to chin area, especially static wrinkles.
+- Skin quality of the lower lip to the chin area, especially static wrinkles.

-- Age related changes in the ratio of lip to nose height.
-Over time there is inversion of the upper lip.
-This means there is descent of the upper lip & elongation.
+- Age-related changes in the ratio of lip to nose height.
+Over time there is an inversion of the upper lip.
+This means there is the descent of the upper lip & elongation.
 This affects the ideal ratio of the lip to nose area & hides the upper teeth.

 - Structural support of the perioral area (mouth area).
 This involves the underlying tissue surrounding the lip itself.